 For executives leading an organization alignment, change partners are trusted advisors who serve as a sounding board to discuss new ideas, strategies, roadblocks, and solutions.
-They also help create a blueprint for change and the plan to get there; facilitate internal discussions; and provide tools to help those planning and leading an organization alignment, who we refer to as Alignment Leaders®, implement their strategic vision.
+They help create a blueprint for change and the plan to get there and facilitate internal discussions.
+Lastly, they provide tools to help those planning and leading an organization alignment, who we refer to as Alignment Leaders®, implement their strategic vision.

 The success of the new HR organization model provided a blueprint for future changes at Applied Materials.
 “We can now use HR as an example of how we can apply organization design to enable strategy across the organization,” she said.
 Working with a change partner is truly a partnership, Winchester added.
 “I can talk about any relevant topic and receive good counsel and an independent perspective.”